princeton-nlp/LLM-Shearing/icl_eval/README.md

 After installation, please refer to `run_eval.sh` to check out how to run evaluations with the pruned models and source models.

 ### Metrics for each task
-We use the following metrics for each task
+We use the following metrics for each task:
-Sure, I'll convert this into a markdown table for you.
-Please note that I'll ignore the line numbers and focus on the key-value pairs:

 | Task              | Metric                |
 |------------------|----------------------|